Introduction To My Camino Updates

 Thanks for your ongoing support and prayers.
 Gratefully, Jill.

-My husband Tim’s updates and reflections on our Camino experiences, can be found in his website (Pilgrimage-El Camino-link).
-You can scroll through the six articles.
+My husband Tim’s updates and reflections on our Camino experiences can be found on his website.